enricopisoni/SHERPA-simulation/README.md

 -  Module 8 (health impact): to evaluate PM2.5 health-related impact, when running module 1
 -  Module 9 (aggregation): to aggregate emissions and concentrations, at NUTS or FUAs level.

+Note that this version of the code can be used both with EDGAR5.0 and CAMS4.2.

 # Publications

 - Degraeuwe, B., Pisoni, E., Thunis, P.